heptarch/heptarch.github.io/drafts/tarkovsky.md

 sambuca and left as abruptly as she had arrived.
 I found myself alone once more, an untouched glass in front of me, the moon, I sensed, laughing invisibly above.
-After two aimless weeks in Via di San Niccolò,
+After two aimless weeks in Via di San Niccolò, one signature would

 <p align="center">
 ⁂</p>